Sex

 Originally Published:

-How Babies Are Protected In The Womb
+How Babies Are Protected in the Womb

-“At the bottom of the uterus, just at the top of your vagina/birth canal, is a sphincter muscle that holds your uterus tightly closed until the days and weeks before labor,” Lyon explains.
+“At the bottom of the uterus, just at the top of your vagina/birth canal, is a sphincter muscle that holds your uterus tightly closed until the days and weeks before labor,” Lyon says.
 “Think of this structure as an upside-down sleeping bag stuff-sack — the cervix is the drawstring holding the baby inside.
 A closed cervix is a thick muscle, about 1 to 1.5 inches long; there’s plenty of padding for some serious sex.”

-Some women are nervous about what the baby might feel during the grand finale — the orgasm.
+Some women are nervous about what the baby might feel during the grand finale: the orgasm.
 After all, if it’s rocking your world, won’t the baby notice?

 At most, your baby may get just a sweet little hug when mama reaches the Big O. “It all depends on the gestational age of the baby,” Langdon says.
 “As the pregnancy advances and the baby gets larger, a contraction from an orgasm may be perceived by the baby.”